 And that number is drastically rising each year.
-In fact, between 2014 and 2019, American Express’ State of Women-owned Business report states that “the number of women-owned businesses climbed 21%” while all business, over the same period, increased by only 9%.
+In fact, between 2014 and 2019, the number of women-owned businesses increased by 21%.

 Clearly, women are joining the small business industry in record numbers.
 In 1972, women-owned businesses only accounted for 4.6% of all business.
 Now?
 It’s around 42%.

 But if you’re looking to start your own small business, you may be wondering where to start and how to avoid the mistakes other women made along the way.